 Each year we celebrate the sustainable achievements of students and staff at the university with the Annual Sustainability Awards.
 This year, we have taken the awards online to create a celebratory digital campaign, recognising the truly inspiring work being done across the university and beyond.
-With a record number of nominations, the competition has never been this high, so congratulations to those who have made the shortlist.
-Find out more about them here, and keep an eye on our social media (Instagram and twitter) for the winners announcement from the 6th-10th July.
+With a record number of nominations, the competition has never been this high, so congratulations to the winners and highly commended nominees.
+Find out more about them below.

 “It has been truly inspiring to see the outstanding achievements of staff, students and external partners in this year’s Sustainability Awards.
 With a record year for nominations, we have been privileged to be able to celebrate such a diverse range of projects, activities and initiatives.
 It just goes to show that everyone has the power to have an impact, whatever the scale, and that sustainability really is for all.”– Dr. Louise Ellis, Director of Sustainability